Chesterfield MI

 According to studies, Invisalign is more effective for people ages 35-50 as the rate of teeth movement increases slightly in that age group.
 In addition, men between the ages of 50 – 70 experience a greater decline in tooth movement than women.

-Our digital x-rays and impressions are designed for our patients’ comfort.
+Our digital X-rays and impressions are designed for the comfort of our patients.

 Our digital scans eliminate unpleasant, goopy impression material while increasing accuracy.

-Your records are safe at our digital, paperless and eco-friendly dental office.
+Your records are safe at our digital, paperless, and eco-friendly dental office.
+Protected health information is guaranteed.

-Our team is made up of caring, helpful, and knowledgeable individuals.
+Our team is made up of caring, helpful, and knowledgeable individuals that offer gentle dental care.
+Customer service at its finest.

 Our team is trained to not only treat oral health problems but also provide top preventative services.